craftingcity/The-Known-World/Game Notes/A Grand Notepad.md

 Hey Hey!
 Travel is going well.
 We moved them toward a duergar city, which means we need to build a duergar city.

 Should be easy enough.
-I'll use hexographer.
+I'll use paint.

 # PROJECT ELVES